-The Huntington Beach 4th of July Parade is actually part of a four day Huntington Beach Pier Plaza Festival with events beginning Thursday morning, July 4, and ending Sunday evening, July 7.
+The Huntington Beach 4th of July Parade is actually part of a three day Huntington Beach Pier Plaza Festival with events beginning Friday morning, July 4, and ending Sunday evening, July 6.

-The Huntington Beach Pier Plaza Festival will be going on from 10 am to 9 pm each day except for Sunday when festivities will end at 6 pm.
+The Huntington Beach Pier Plaza Festival will be going on from 10 am to 9:30 pm Friday, 10 am to 9 pm Saturday, and 10 am to 6 pm Sunday.
 There will be live entertainment, vendors, exhibits, food, and family activities.
 This will all take place around the Huntington Beach Pier.

 Other activities the day of July 4 include:

 – the Huntington Beach Kiwanis Club pancake breakfast at Lake Park beginning at 7 am;